"Like" us to connect with other students, watch videos, see job offers and even get special discounts.

 Combine the flexibility of an online course with the teaching practice of an in-class course.
 Choose your combined course from the locations listed.

-Right now, China is one of the hottest markets for TEFL Jobs China’s emergence into a more free market system coupled with the higher standard of living many Chinese are now enjoying, has made for an insatiable demand for English teachers.
-The main worry is not if you will find a decent paying job, but which offer you should take.
+Right now, China is one of the hottest markets for TEFL Jobs anywhere in the world.
+China’s emergence into a more free market system, coupled with the higher standard of living many Chinese are now enjoying, has made for an insatiable demand for English teachers.
+The main problem for most TEFL qualified teachers is not if you will find a decent paying job, but which offer you should take.

 First, make sure that the school you are contracting with has a good reputation.
 Talk to other teachers in the area via the internet or in person.
 The school should put the terms of your employment in writing and answer all the questions you have about the conditions you will be working in.

-You can often secure a TEFL Job in China through a recruiting firm before arriving in China.
-Make sure that you have a contract from the school itself and have looked into both the recruiting agency and school.
+You can often secure a TEFL Job in China through a recruiting firm before arriving in the country.
+Make sure that you have a contract from the school itself and have looked into both the recruiting agency and the school.
 Sometimes the recruiting agency will not really know where they will place you.
 You want to avoid this situation at all costs.

-To teach English in China now, you don’t need any qualifications other than being a native English speaker.
-That’s how high the demand is, but the more experience you have and the better your credentials the more job options and the higher the salary you will get.
+To teach English in China you technically do not need any qualifications other than being a native English speaker, that’s how high the demand is.
+However, the more experience you have and the better your credentials the more job options and the higher the salary you will get.

 If you have no experience or qualifications and are considering teaching for longer than the very short term, consider getting a well recognized TEFL certificate.
 This will increase your earning potential, give you important teaching skills, and if you take the right course, give you actual experience in the classroom.